linux-integrity/ima-doc/ima-concepts.rst

 which the kernel automatically populates during initialization from values provided by the platform.

-``MOK`` keys are registered using :ref:`mokutil`.
-At boot time, a one-time firmware (e.g. UEFI) menu prompts to accept the registered keys.

 If secure boot in the firmware is disabled, if the firmware variables are clear, or if :ref:`config-integrity-platform-keyring` is clear, keys are not loaded onto either the :ref:`dot-machine` or